Mook-as/stackato-doc/user/services/data-services.rst

 DATABASE_URL
 ^^^^^^^^^^^^

-**If only one database service** is bound to an application, use the DATABASE_URL environment variable.
+**If only one relational database service** is bound to an application, use the DATABASE_URL environment variable.
 It contains the connection string for the bound database in the following format::